otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 The server also sends a **public certificate** with a signature.
 A certificate gets signed by a certificate authority to provide integrety.
+A browser is configured to trust certain root certificate authorities.

 The server chooses its **DH parameters** and signes them with its private key.

-If all data is sent, a Server Hello Done message is sent to the client.
+If all data is sent, the client recieves a Server Hello Done message.

 ![Client Key Exchange](Client-Key-Exchange.png)

-**Client Key Exchange** - Der Client übergiebt seine eigenen DH Parameter.
+**Client Key Exchange** - The client verifies the server's public certificate and sends its own DH Parameter.

 ![Generate Session Key and finish TLS Handshake](Generate-Session-Key.png)

 **Generate Session Key** - Client and server generate a **premaster secret** using the DH parameters they agreed on.
-The premaster secret is used to generate a symmetric **session key**.
+The premaster secret and both randoms are being used to generate a symmetric **session key**.
+Also sent is a session ticket for session resumption.

 ![Secured connection with session key](Secured-Connection.png)